learn-co-curriculum/react-hooks-forms-lab/README.md

 - Once you've determined which component should hold the state for this feature, set up your initial state, and connect that state to the input field.
-  Remember, we're trying to make this input a _controlled_ input &mdash; so the input's value should always be in sync with state.
+  Remember, we're trying to make this input a _controlled_ input — so the input's value should always be in sync with state.

 - After you've connected the input to state, you'll also need to find a way to